 We have put in place appropriate security measures and take reasonable precautions to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 Of course, data transmission over the internet is inherently insecure and we cannot guarantee the security of the data sent over the internet.
 We will store all personal information you provide on our secure servers.

-We have put in place procedures to deal with any suspected personal data breach, a Data Breach Investigation Policy and we will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected personal data breach and a Data Breach Investigation Policy and we will notify you and any applicable regulator of a breach where we are legally required to do so.

 The material on this website is protected by law including but not limited to UK copyright law.
-The copyright in the content of the Website is owned by Transform.
+The copyright in the content of the website is owned by Transform Healthcare Limited.
 Details of the Copyright, Designs and Patents Act 1988 can be found on the Office of Public Sector Information website: www.opsi.gov.uk.
-All trademarks are the property of Transform.
+All trademarks are the property of Transform Healthcare Limited.

 Service Availability and Limitation of Liability

 We aim to ensure the continuous 24/7 availability of this website and its services.
-However, Transform accepts no responsibility for direct, indirect, special, incidental, consequential or punitive loss or damage caused by interruptions, delays or inability to use or access any part of the website, however, caused or under any circumstances, in respect of claims or damages.
-You understand and agree that Transform will not be liable for any direct, indirect, incidental, special, consequential or exemplary damages including but not limited to damages for any loss of profits, goodwill, use, data or other tangible losses (even in the event that we have been advised of the possibility of such damages), resulting from the use or inability of use of the Website Services, the unauthorised access to or alteration of your transmission of data, statements of conduct of any third party on the service or any other matter relating to the Service.
+However, Transform Healthcare Limited accepts no responsibility for direct, indirect, special, incidental, consequential or punitive loss or damage caused by interruptions, delays or inability to use or access any part of the website, however caused or under any circumstances, in respect of claims or damages.
+You understand and agree that Transform Healthcare Limited will not be liable for any direct, indirect, incidental, special, consequential or exemplary damages including but not limited to damages for any loss of profits, goodwill, use, data or other tangible losses (even in the event that we have been advised of the possibility of such damages), resulting from the use or inability of use of the Website Services, the unauthorised access to or alteration of your transmission of data, statements of conduct of any third party on the service or any other matter relating to the Service.
 Access to the site may be suspended temporarily and without notice in the case of system failure, maintenance or repair work beyond the company’s control.
-The office opening hours are between 8.30am to 9 pm Monday to Sunday except for Christmas Day and we are therefore only able to respond to email or telephone enquiries during these times.
+The office opening hours are between 8.30 am to 9 pm Monday to Sunday, except for Christmas Day.
+We are therefore only able to respond to email or telephone enquiries during these times.

 8. DATA RETENTION